opendocsg/slw-judgments-backfill/2004_SGHC_149/report.md

 Apparently, it is this latter portion of Lord Denning’s judgment which the defendants pin their hopes on.
 Without doubt, their argument centres on the allegedly poor timing of the auction.

-30     However, as Selvam J pointed out in _The Bank of East Asia Ltd v Tan Chin Mong Holdings (S) Pte Ltd_ [2001] 2 SLR 193, Lord Denning’s proposition (that the duty of the mortgagee in the context of a mortgagee sale was but a particular application of the general duty of care to your neighbour which was stated by Lord Atkin in _Donoghue v Stevenson_ [1932] AC 562) has been widely criticised.
+30     However, as Selvam J pointed out in _The Bank of East Asia Ltd v Tan Chin Mong Holdings (S) Pte Ltd_ <span class="citation">[2001] 2 SLR 193</span>, Lord Denning’s proposition (that the duty of the mortgagee in the context of a mortgagee sale was but a particular application of the general duty of care to your neighbour which was stated by Lord Atkin in _Donoghue v Stevenson_ [1932] AC 562) has been widely criticised.
 In particular, Selvam J referred to _China and South Sea Bank Ltd v Tan Soon Gin (alias George Tan)_ [1990] 1 AC 536 at 543–544, where Lord Templeman, in delivering the judgment of the Privy Council, had this to say:

  [T]he tort of negligence has not yet subsumed all torts and does not supplant the principles of equity or contradict contractual promises or complement the remedy of judicial review of supplement statutory rights.